 Indications that one is in an unhealthy slow oxidation state include sluggish adrenal and thyroid activity, constipation, gut dysbiosis and leaky gut syndrome, depression, difficulty digesting fats and vertigo while those in a less-than optimal state of fast oxidation often experience high blood pressure, tendency towards diarrhea, anxiety and excessive perspiration.
 A slow oxidizer has decreased activity of the thyroid and adrenal glands.
 The hormone levels of these endocrine glands may be indicated by low levels on blood or salivary tests but it is not unusual to see ratios in hair analysis decline months to years before measurable declining levels are detectable via blood or saliva.

-The adrenal and thyroid glands are typically depleted of nutrients, especially minerals, due to prolonged states of stress.
+Prolonged states of stress depletes the adrenal and thyroid glands of nutrients, especially minerals.
 Chronic stress can leave a person’s sympathetic nervous system in what Hans Selye, MD described as the exhaustion stage of stress.
 The sympathetic nervous system is what allows up to enter a state of “fight or flight.”
 Unfortunately, due to hectic lifestyles, unresolved emotional conflicts, unrealistic paces of living, environmental toxic exposures (chemicals, pesticides, glyphosate, vaccines, toxic metals, toxic personal care products, etc.) and nutritional deficiencies, many individuals live in a state of sympathetic dominance (of the autonomic nervous system, rather than parasympathetic dominance) and the average person living in this modern world enters Dr. Selye’s exhaustion stage early in life.